 Give your toddler a light scarf or a piece of ribbon to wave and wiggle and wave to the music.
 This simple activity helps develop movement and coordination.

-Two-year-olds enjoy imitating those around them.
+2 year olds enjoy imitating those around them.
 Not only is it fun, but it’s how they learn and practice new skills.
 Take advantage of this important developmental phase by turning simple household chores into fun opportunities for learning and movement.

 - Laundry time